Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Introduction

 On the other hand, the \textit{Refinement} module operates at the sentence level by aggregating the predictions generated by the \textit{Grounding} module across all candidate entity pairs.
 We then prompt the LLM to reassess these predictions under global semantic constraints (such as relational transitivity or mutual exclusivity), to identify and correct missing, erroneous, or logically inconsistent relations.
 By incorporating a global view of the sentence, the \textit{Refinement} module equips the model with a form of self-correction, allowing it to reconcile local predictions with broader sentence-level coherence, which we find to be highly effective in mitigating hallucinated relations in our experiments.
-To summarize, our main contributions are as follows: \begin{itemize}[leftmargin=12pt,topsep=0pt,itemsep=0pt] \item We propose DEPTH, a two-tiered hierarchical relation extraction framework that combines local precision from the \textit{Grounding} module with global self-correction via the \textit{Refinement} module. \item We introduce a novel integration of LLMs and dependency parsing, leveraging SDPs between entities to simplify sentences and distill key relational information, thereby fundamentally reducing extraction complexity. \item We develop a causality-driven reward modeling framework that disentangles reward-relevant and reward-irrelevant factors, yielding a robust reward model that resists spurious correlations and enables more effective policy optimization. \item Extensive experiments across multiple benchmarks demonstrate the superiority of DEPTH in relation extraction, particularly in distinguishing relation existence, making it highly applicable to real-world scenarios. \end{itemize}
+To summarize, our main contributions are as follows: \begin{itemize}[leftmargin=12pt,topsep=0pt,itemsep=0pt] \item We propose \textbf{DEPTH}, a two-tiered hierarchical framework that decouples entity-pair grounding from sentence-level refinement: the \textit{Grounding} module performs dependency-aware sentence simplification based on SDPs to distill a minimal yet coherent relational context for each entity pair, while the \textit{Refinement} module aggregates all local predictions and revises them under sentence-level semantic constraints to recover omissions and resolve inconsistencies. \item We tailor dependency parsing to LLM-based RE via a dependency-aware simplification procedure: for each entity pair, we \begin{enumerate*}[label=(\arabic*)] \item extract the SDP using a standard dependency parser, \item distill the sentence into an SDP-centered context, \item convert the SDP into a natural-language description as structural cues to guide LLM prediction, thereby reducing hallucinations. \end{enumerate*} \item We develop a causality-driven reward modeling framework that mitigates reward hacking by explicitly disentangling reward-relevant signals from reward-irrelevant factors through a fixed, template-based factorization, yielding a robust reward model that resists spurious correlations and enables more effective policy optimization. \item Extensive experiments on eight benchmarks demonstrate that DEPTH reduces the average hallucination rate to 7.9\% and improves average micro-F1 by 9.3\% over existing LLM-based baselines.
+These results highlight DEPTH’s superior capability in reliably distinguishing relation existence, a critical requirement for real-world knowledge extraction where false positives are particularly costly. \end{itemize}